bingbongbongc1/20160811_SL_Tip_Calculator/README.md

 ## User Stories

 The following **required** functionality is complete:
-* [1] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Custom font